relentlessmoose/rm_Icarus_mods/README.md

 All files are JSON, no custom assets.

 A mix of QoL mods and difficulty increasing mods.
-Spawn additions, weather additions, stack sizes, attachment slots, modifiers, trackers, and more.
+Spawn additions, stack sizes, attachment slots, modifiers, trackers, and more.
 While balance is preferred, it may not always be present.
 Always looking for new ideas.